clayrobbins/SlowDAO/index.md

 <p id="fu" style="margin-top: 50px; margin-bottom: 25px;">◦</p>

 Slow DAO 1 will identify parcels of land within Teton County that show promise of prospective future value based on a myriad of factors including location, commercial or residential viability, and accessibility to infrastructure.
-We’ll commit an average of $500,000 to purchase parcels through the DAO, which is a registered Wyoming LLC.
+We’ll commit an average of $500,000 to purchase parcels through the DAO, which is a registered LLC in Deleware.

 The DAO will be managed following several core operating principles: